Kiran7007/Interview-Preparation/README.md

     ```

 *  **What is an Intent?
 What are the different types of Intents?** <br/>
     It is a kind of message or information that is passed between different components of Android.
-It is used to launch an activity, display a web page, send SMS, send email, etc. There are two types of intents in android:
+It is used to launch an activity, display a web page, send SMS, send email, etc. There are two types of intents in android: </br></br>
-    There are two types of intents:
+    There are two types of intents: </br>
     a)**Implicit Intent** - Implicit intents do not name a specific component, but instead declare a general action to perform, which allows a component from another app to handle it.
-For example, if you want to show the user a location on a map, you can use an implicit intent to request that another capable app show a specified location on a map.
+For example, if you want to show the user a location on a map, you can use an implicit intent to request that another capable app show a specified location on a map.</br>
     b)**Explicit Intent** - Explicit intents specify which application will satisfy the intent, by supplying either the target app's package name or a fully-qualified component class name.
 You'll typically use an explicit intent to start a component in your own app, because you know the class name of the activity or service you want to start.
 For example, you might start a new activity within your app in response to a user action, or start a service to download a file in the background.

 *  **What is Pending Intent in Android?** </br>